johnpmayer/quicksilver-utils/quicksilver-utils-async/README.md

 Mostly this implies two things about each component

-1. Runs on desktop and on the web (primarily targeting stdweb for now)
+1. Runs on desktop and on the web (both cargo-web and wasm-bindgen)
 2. Async api

 ## Current